osmode/ddash/README.md

 ## Why DDASH?
 Despite the wealth of data produced by academic institutions, research labs, hospitals, and corporations, only a small percentage of data is used to its fullest potential.
-DDASH is a blockchain networking protocol for exchaing data and meta-data against Ethereum-based tokens.
+DDASH is a blockchain networking protocol for exchanging data and meta-data against Ethereum-based tokens.

 ### In its usual siloed state, data is a liability rather than an asset.